lleviraz/bert-gender-bias/README.md

 Reichman University, 2022

 ## Overview
 Stress is considered to be a nearly universal human experience, particularly in the online digital world.
 While stress is sometimes considered as a motivator, too much stress is associated with many negative health outcomes, making its identification useful across a range of use cases.
 With many platforms such as Twitter, Reddit, and Facebook, the scientific community has access to a massive amount of data to study the daily worries and stresses of people across the world.
-Our anchor paper introduced a new text corpus of lengthy multi-domain social media data intended for the identification of stress.
+Our anchor paper [Dreaddit: A Reddit Dataset for Stress Analysis in Social Media](https://arxiv.org/pdf/1911.00133.pdf) by Elsbeth Turcan, Kathleen McKeown(2019)", introduced a new text corpus of lengthy multi-domain social media data intended for the identification of stress.

 **Part 1** deals with experiments that reproduced the Dreaddit's paper results. we trained a Bert based stress classifier on the [Dreaddit dataset](https://www.kaggle.com/datasets/ruchi798/stress-analysis-in-social-media).